cnrancher/docs/content/rke/latest/cn/config-options/services/_index.md

 ### Kubernetes Controller Manager Options

-RKE support the following options for the `kube-controller` service:
+RKE supports the following options for the `kube-controller` service:

 - **Cluster CIDR** (`cluster_cidr`) - The CIDR pool used to assign IP addresses to pods in the cluster.
 By default, each node in the cluster is assigned a `/24` network from this pool for pod IP assignments.
 The default value for this option is `10.42.0.0/16`.
 - **Service Cluster IP Range** (`service_cluster_ip_range`) - This is the virtual IP address that will be assigned to services created on Kubernetes.
 By default, the service cluster IP range is `10.43.0.0/16`.
 If you change this value, then it must also be set with the same value on the Kubernetes API server (`kube-api`).